Maccabipedia/maccabistats/README.md

 * Players which opened as (captain or had different shirt number between games) will be counted as different players.
 * Ignoring events after 120 min (in game_events_parser -> fully_game_time_without_penalties)

+# Optimization
+ In order to run maccabistats with 'use-disk-to-crawl' = True,
+ you should have all the html files from maccabi-sites, you can find them here:
+ https://mega.nz/#F!szxTUDRQ ( key will be available at forum.12p.co.il)